Drag in Africa: Colonial laws and attitudes on gender expression

 Even under colonial rule, Africans still engaged with gender fluidity and continued to step outside of the traditional gender binary that was enforced.
 In particular on the East African coast and within Swahili speaking societies, there are "mashogas", which are considered the English equivalent of a drag queen.
 Mashogas are described as "passive" homosexual men who dress up in women's clothing for social or ritual gatherings.
 More specifically, in Zanzibar in Makunduchi, the Mwaka Kogwa is a New Year's festival where men and women come together and settle grievances from the past year and welcome the a new harvest season.
 Central parts of the festivities, which involves thousands of participants and spectators, include healing ceremonies, men hitting each other with banana leaves as a way to get rid of tension, men who performed dances as women, and mashogas as well.
-It's important to note that the men who were dressed as women in the event weren't necessarily mashogas themselves, which demonstrates the fluidity of gender expression.
-Challenging gender norms in relation to social organizationals and the colonial gender expectations allowed for Africans to still practice a social order in which events like the Mwaka Kogwa thrive and men can engage with femininity in any way they desire.
-Although mashogas were viewed as a social category it also transcended into professional categories since they were contracted to perform at the women's celebrations in weddings.
+The men who were dressed as women in the event weren't necessarily mashogas themselves, which demonstrates the fluidity of gender expression.
+Challenging gender norms in relation to social organization and colonial gender expectations allowed Africans to still practice a social order in which events like the Mwaka Kogwa thrive and men can engage with femininity in any way they desire.
+Although mashogas were viewed as a social category, they also participated in professional categories since they were contracted to perform at the women's celebrations in weddings.
 Furthermore, mashogas would play the pembe, which is considered a woman's instrument, perform women's dances, and despite still being biologically "men" they would permeate spaces that were segregated on the basis of gender and sex.
 Lastly, during the Islamic holiday, Eid Al Hajj, men would dress up as women despite not being mashogas.
 This connects back to the Mwaka Kogwa celebration because of the gender fluidity that didn't confine men and women to the rigid colonial gender expectations/norms.
 Men being able to dress as women without being considered a mashoga highlights how individuals could simply live their lives according to how they desired.
-Although the presence of mashogas in East Africa during colonial rule might show a tolerance towards gender expression and drag queens, it's important to note that Mashogas were mainly recognized in Zanzibar, which is a semi-autonomous costal region off the coast of Tanzania.
+Although the presence of mashogas in East Africa during colonial rule might show a tolerance towards gender expression and drag queens, mashogas were mainly recognized in Zanzibar, which is a semi-autonomous coastal region off the coast of Tanzania.